 Due to the fact that Prokletije National Park remains one of the few spots in Europe still largely unexplored, finding hotels and traditional accommodation can prove difficult.
 However, there are several beautiful rustic katuns, or traditional Montenegrin shepherd huts, that provide farm-fresh food, wonderful hospitality, and easy access for hiking, MTB, and fly-fishing.
 Here are our top 4 spots in for staying in Prokletije National park:

 - Dedushi Guest House – excellent for groups of thru-hikers or family adventurers.
-Great opportunities for biking with marked MTB trails, hiking, horseback riding, and fly-fishing.
+Great opportunities for biking, hiking, horseback riding, and fly-fishing.
+This is an ideal launch point for horseback riders to have half or whole day adventures.

 - Merak Country House Near Gusinje – ideally located for fly-fishing in the Plav and Gusinje waterways as well as the Ali-Pašin springs.
-Available apartments for up to 4 people and cottage for up to 6 people.
+This higher end accomodations has an apartment for up to 4 people and an adjacent cottage for up to 6 people.

-- Bungalows and Samel’s Cottage – the Bajrovića katun has a beautiful two-story cottage great for groups of hikers or families as well as rustic bungalows for one or two guests.
+- Bungalows and Samel’s Cottage – the Bajrovića katun is a traditional working katun on a small scale.
+It has a simple two-story cottage great for groups of hikers or families as well as rustic bungalows for one or two guests.
 Breakfast is included with an overnight stay, with additional lunches, dinners, and sack lunches available for an additional charge.

 - Čakor Katun – a beautifully rustic katun near Prokletije NP with 3 separate structures housing up to 6 people.
-Camping space also available for larger groups or hikers who prefer sleeping under the stars.
-Starting place of the Katun Road thru-hike.
+Camping space also available for larger groups or hikers who prefer sleeping under the stars. Čakor is a full-functioning traditional katun.
+This is an ideal location for a family to spend a couple nights and is also an ideal starting point for the Katun Road thru-hike.

 *Many thanks to so many of our friends and partners who continue to show us the beauty and wonder of Prokletije National Park.